-This dataset was created in collaboration with Legal Services Corporation (LSC), an independent nonprofit established by Congress in 1974 to fund civil legal aid for low-income Americans.
-The data is part of a larger study by LSC that analyzes the unmet legal needs involving eviction.
+This dataset was created in collaboration with the Legal Services Corporation (LSC), an independent nonprofit established by Congress in 1974 to fund civil legal aid for low-income Americans.
+The data is part of The Effect of State & Local Laws on Evictions Study, a congressionally funded study by LSC that analyzes the unmet legal needs involving eviction.
+For more information about LSC’s study, please visit https://lsc.gov/initiatives/effect-state-local-laws-evictions.
 If you have any questions regarding the information provided here, please contact LawAtlas@temple.edu.

 Note: The laws and procedures captured in this dataset were in effect as of January 1, 2021; laws implemented after this date will not be captured here.
 To see laws enacting a right to counsel for tenants since January 1, 2021, visit http://civilrighttocounsel.org/map.Read more...